 Foreign Languages after Brexit

-Who learns German?
+Who learns German in London?

 Tips for learning German